DataTracks at XBRL International, Copenhagen

 The push for automation and shorter XBRL generation durations was a recurrent topic in many conversations at the Scandic Copenhagen, as was the increasing focus of many regulators on XBRL quality.
 With our automated CRD IV/Solvency II solutions, we intend to fully automate the entire XBRL reporting process for banks, investment firms, insurers and reinsurers in Europe.
 As a company that prides itself on the quality of the XBRL documents that we create through our full service, or help create through our flagship Disclosure Management System, it was heartening to know that there is excitement about this enhanced quality for XBRL documents.

 All in all, XBRL International lived up to the high standards it has set over the years.
-From the variety of participants involved to the quality of the sessions, it was a very fruitful conference.
+It was a very fruitful conference, from the variety of participants involved to the quality of the sessions.

 About DataTracks: DTracks Limited is a subsidiary of DataTracks Services Limited.
 With more than 10 years track record, DataTracks is a global leader in preparation of financial statements in XBRL and iXBRL formats for filing with regulators.
 DataTracks prepares more than 12,000 XBRL statements annually for filing with regulators such as SEC in the United States, HMRC in the United Kingdom, Revenue in Ireland, ACRA in Singapore and MCA in India.